la.plume CMS Help

 (2) Click the "Delete page" button to delete the page.

 If you deleted a page by accident, immediately after you did so, the page's filename and content should still be in their respective boxes.
-To recreate the page, click the "Create page" button before doing anything else.
+To recreate the page, click the "Create new page" button before doing anything else.

 The navigation menu